Open House (1989 TV series)

-Open House is an American sitcom that aired Sunday at 9:30 on Fox from August 27, 1989 to May 6, 1990.
+Open House is an American sitcom that aired Sunday at 9:30 on Fox from August 27, 1989, to May 6, 1990.
 The series was a spin-off of the Fox series Duet.

 Synopsis

-Open House starred Alison LaPlaca as Linda Phillips, the former studio executive who brought the same zeal pushing costly houses for Juan Verde Real Estate as she did working at World Wide Studios.
+Open House starred Alison La Placa as Linda Phillips, the former studio executive who brought the same zeal pushing costly houses for Juan Verde Real Estate as she did working at World Wide Studios.
 The series also starred Mary Page Keller and Chris Lemmon continuing their roles as Laura Kelly and Richard Phillips.
 Newly separated from her writer husband Ben Coleman, Laura also quit catering, and became an apprentice agent.
 Richard, Linda's husband, was a pianist at Jasper's, but left the hangout — and his wife — by mid-season.
 Among Linda's eccentric co-workers were Ted Nichols (Philip Charles MacKenzie), her main rival; Scott Babylon (Danny Gans), a talented impressionist; Margo Van Meter (Ellen DeGeneres), the sassy, man-hungry secretary; and Roger McSwain (Nick Tate), the manager of Juan Verde.

 The premise of the series had originated in the series finale of Duet, in which Linda was introduced to Ted, who brought her to Juan Verde to start her new career.
 LaPlaca and MacKenzie had been dating for several years by the time they worked opposite each other on Duet and Open House (they first worked together on a 1985 episode of MacKenzie's former series, Brothers).